 Section 730 basically mirrors Section 8-13-450 of the previous Ethics Act.
 In S. C. Coastal Council et. al. v.
 S.C.
 State Ethics Commission, Op.
 No. 23496 (S.C.
 Sup.
 Ct. filed October 14, 1991), the Supreme Court examined whether Section 8-13-450 applied to members of the Coastal Council.
 The Court first reviewed in detail the Coastal Management Act (Act) and the regulations promulgated pursuant to that Act.
 See, S.C.
 Code Ann.
 Section 48-39-10, et. seq., (1987) and 23 S.C.
 Code Ann.
 Reg.
 30-2-11 and 12 (1976).
 The Court then held based on its reading of the above law that Coastal Council regulated the "use of critical areas by a business" but not the specific way a particular business is operated.
-Therefore, the issue pursuant to Section 8-13-730 is whether the Architectural Review Board regulates the specific way an architect operates his business.
-However, since the laws and promulgating regulations of the Architectural Review Board are not before this Ethics Commission, it is unclear from the request letter whether the Architectural Review Board is a regulatory agency.
-If the Architectural Review Board specifically regulates the operation of architects in the City of Charleston, Section 8-13-730 applies to this situation.
+Therefore, the issue pursuant to Section 8-13-730 is whether the design review commissions regulate the specific way an architect operates his business.

+However, since the laws and promulgating regulations of the design review commissions are not before this Ethics Commission, it is unclear from the request letter whether those commissions are regulatory agencies.
+If the design review commissions specifically regulate the operation of architects, Section 8-13-730 applies to this situation.
 Otherwise Section 8-13-730 is not applicable.

-Upon determination that Section 8-13-730 does not preclude a member of the Architectural Review Board from serving, the impact of Section 8-13-740 must be considered.
+Upon determination that Section 8-13-730 does not preclude a member of the design review commission from serving, the impact of Section 8-13-740 must be considered.
 Section 8-13-740 provides in part as follows:

-(4) A public official, public member, or public employee of a county, an individual with whom the public official, public member or public employee is associated or a business with which the public official, public member, or public employee is associated may not knowingly represent a person before any agency, unit, or subunit of that county except:

-- (a) as required by law; or - (b) before a court under the unified judicial system.
+- (4) A public official, public member, or public employee of a county, an individual with whom the public official, public member or public employee is associated or a business with which the public official, public member, or public employee is associated may not knowingly represent a person before any agency, unit, or subunit of that county except: - (a) as required by law; or - (b) before a court under the unified judicial system. - (5) A public official, public member, or public employee of a municipality, an individual with whom the public official, public member, or public employee is associated, or a business with which the public official, public member, or public employee is associated may not knowingly represent a person before any agency, unit, or subunit of that municipality except as required by law.